awasur04/espn-api-redirect/README.md

 # espn-api-redirect
- Process ESPN public API and allow applications to retrieve game data
+ Process ESPN and FanDuel API and allow toastybets application to retrieve needed information